kostis-codefresh/install-gitops-runtime-with-terraform/README.md

 # Codefresh Runtime install
-How to install a Codefresh GitOps runtime using Terraform instead of Helm
+How to install a Codefresh GitOps runtime using Terraform instead of the Helm CLI

 ## Prepare Terraform and parameters